dcnieho/glassesValidator/README.md

   Neon Player (*Pupil Neon*) or exported from Pupil Cloud (*Pupil Invisible* and *Pupil Neon*).
   - Using Pupil Player (*Pupil Core* and *Pupil Invisible*) or Neon player (*Pupil Neon*): Each recording should 1) be opened in Pupil/Neon Player, and 2) an export of the recording (`e` hotkey) should be run from Pupil/Neon Player.
 Make sure to disable the
     `World Video Exporter` in the `Plugin Manager` before exporting, as the exported video is not used by glassesTools and takes a long time to create.
+If you want pupil diameters, make sure to enable `Export Pupil Positions` in the `Raw Data Exporter`, if available.
 Note that importing a Pupil/Neon Player export of a Pupil Invisible/Neon recording may require an internet connection.
 This is used to retrieve the scene camera calibration from Pupil Lab's servers in case the recording does not have a `calibration.bin` file.
   - Using Pupil Cloud (*Pupil Invisible* and *Pupil Neon*): Export the recordings using the `Timeseries data + Scene video` action.
   - For the *Pupil Core*, for best results you may wish to do a scene camera calibration yourself, see https://docs.pupil-labs.com/core/software/pupil-capture/#camera-intrinsics-estimation.